(Amplified) Banded Matrix Factorization: A unified approach to private training: Experiments

 We next consider the now-standard StackOverflow next-word-prediction (NWP) task with user-level differential privacy, again following \cite{choquette2022multi} (full details in \cref{sec:sonwpdetail}), in particular 2052 steps and 6 epochs, with $\batchsize=1000$.
-The previous state-of-the-art for centralized training at $\epsilon \ge 2$ corresponds to their \memf.\footnote{In all StackOverflow NWP experiments, we use the $\bands{=}2052$ matrices optimized with equal-column-norms via \cref{eq:bandedopt} for \memf, which we observed to be minimally different in terms of \rmse and learning performance.} We again tune $\bands$ under amplification for optimal RMSE, selecting $\bands = 9, 18, 32, 64$ for $\epsilon = 1, 2, 4, 8$ respectively.
+The previous state-of-the-art for centralized training at $\epsilon \ge 2$ corresponds to their \memf.\footnote{All StackOverflow experiments use the $\bands{=}2052$ matrices optimized with equal-column-norms via \cref{eq:bandedopt} for \memf, which we observed to be minimally different in terms of \rmse and accuracy.} We again tune $\bands$ under amplification for optimal RMSE, selecting $\bands = 9, 18, 32, 64$ for $\epsilon = 1, 2, 4, 8$ respectively.
 At $\epsilon=16$ we find \memf is optimal. \cref{fig:centralized_so} shows substantial improvements for combining amplification with \MF for $\epsilon \in [1, 8]$; \cref{tab:amp_results} of \cref{sec:sonwpdetail} gives the hyperparameters and accuracy values for this figure.
-In \cref{fig:so_lr_vs_error} of \cref{sec:sonwpdetail}, we find a strong linear relationship between log(\rmse) and $\log(\serverlr^\star)$, where $\serverlr^\star$ is the optimal (by validation accuracy) server learning rate; this lets us reduce computation spent in tuning.